 The best results of the entire study were from the 16 mesothelioma patients who received 6.5mg/kg of anetumab ravtansine once every three weeks.
 Their overall response rate (meaning the disease shrank) was 31%, and the disease control rate (meaning it either shrank or stopped spreading) was 75%.

 According to the results, five of the 16 patients in this group had a partial response (the cancer shrank in size):

 - For one patient, the response lasted nearly six months.

 - For the other four, it lasted at least 20 months.

 - For two of them, they still were receiving treatment as of February 2019 and had a survival time and disease response time of more than four years.

 How to Be on the Front Lines of Mesothelioma Research

 There are limited treatment options for mesothelioma.
-The only primary options are surgery, chemotherapy and radiation.
 However, mesothelioma is a fast-spreading disease and patients often survive for only a few months.

-Researchers continue looking for alternative methods, and anetumab ravtansine is one of many showing hope.
+Immunotherapy for mesothelioma is an emerging option.
+Researchers continue looking for other methods, and anetumab ravtansine is one of many showing hope.
 If you’d like to enroll in a study that may uncover the cure for mesothelioma, then we can help.

 Our patient advocate and registered nurse, Karen Ritter, can assist you in finding a clinical trial that is currently recruiting people with mesothelioma.
 She also can help you find high-quality treatment from the best mesothelioma doctors in the world.
 Please email her at firstname.lastname@example.org for more information.